 As people book long-delayed holidays in the wake of the pandemic, the car rental industry is booming, with global revenues expected to double by 2027.
-With some hard work and determination, you could start your own car rental business and provide business and leisure travelers with the transport they need while grabbing your share of a growing $50 billion US market and making a good living.
+With some hard work and determination, you could start your own car rental business and provide travelers with the transport they need while grabbing a share of the growing $50 billion US market and making a good living.

 If you’re an entrepreneur, you know just how tricky hiring can be.
 You’ll think you’ve found the perfect new staffer, but within a few weeks he’s made every mistake in the book.
-That’s why recruiting services are so valuable, and why employee and executive recruitment is a growing multi-billion-dollar industry in the US.
-Few businesses have the time and resources needed to conduct a thorough search, do the proper vetting and narrow down the list of candidates.
+That’s why recruiting services are so valuable, and why employee and executive recruitment is a growing multi-billion-dollar industry.
+Few businesses have the time and resources to conduct a thorough search, do the proper vetting and narrow down the list of candidates.
 And that’s where you and your recruiting business come in.

 Getting started is relatively simple.
 You’ll need to be good at understanding what people want and how they’ll respond in certain situations, and it helps if you have significant experience and a sizable rolodex in a certain field.
 But even without that, you can reach out to your own network and take a wide variety of recruiting classes online.
 With some serious study and determination, you could soon be recruiting executives for Fortune 500 companies.

 If you’re ready to take your marketing career to the next level, why not set up your own marketing consulting business?
 The $475 billion global marketing services industry is projected to grow steadily.
 A fast growing segment is digital marketing, which has also been contributing the bulk of income.